 Penalty Notice Fines to parents/carers of pupils who have unauthorised absences from school.

-£120 per parent/carer reduced to £60 if paid within 21 days.
+Each parent can be given a fine of £60, which rises to £120 each if you do not pay within 21 days.
 If the £120 is not paid within 28 days a summons can be issued to appear in Magistrates’ Court.

 The Local Authority can decide whether to issue a summons to Magistrates’ Court instead of a Penalty Notice Fine.

 Children are not entitled to holidays in term time.
 Family holidays should be taken during school holiday periods.